kesalkarsaket/delta-crypto-tracker/README.md

 └── Utils/
     └── Utils.tsx

+**Brief Description of the Approach**

+The application is designed as a real-time cryptocurrency market dashboard that consumes high-frequency data streams from WebSocket APIs and historical REST endpoints.
+The architecture follows a modular and hook-based design to keep data logic separate from UI components.

+A single shared WebSocket connection is established and reused across the application to avoid multiple network connections.
+Custom React hooks such as useTicker, useOrderBook, useTrades, and useCandlestick manage the lifecycle of individual subscriptions.
+These hooks handle subscribing on component mount, unsubscribing on unmount, and reconnecting gracefully if the WebSocket connection drops.

+The UI is structured into reusable components such as the order book, recent trades list, and candlestick charts.
+The product list page subscribes only to ticker updates, while the product detail page dynamically subscribes to additional streams including order book data, trades, and candlestick updates.

+To efficiently handle high-frequency data updates, the application applies performance optimizations such as throttling, batching, memoization, and requestAnimationFrame-based rendering to minimize unnecessary React re-renders and ensure smooth UI updates.

+Historical candlestick data is fetched through the REST API and rendered using a lightweight charting library, while real-time data updates are layered on top through WebSocket streams.
+Favorites are persisted using localStorage so that user preferences remain available across page refreshes.

+Overall, the approach focuses on efficient real-time data handling, clean separation of concerns, and scalable UI architecture for streaming market data applications.

+**What I Would Improve If I Had More Time**

+If given more time, several improvements could further enhance the application:

+1. Virtualization for Large Data Lists
+Components such as recent trades and order book updates could benefit from list virtualization (e.g., using react-window) to improve performance when rendering large datasets.

+2. Advanced WebSocket Resilience
+The WebSocket layer could be enhanced with exponential backoff reconnection strategies, heartbeat/ping mechanisms, and automatic resubscription handling to make the data layer more robust.

+3. State Management Optimization
+For larger-scale applications, introducing a centralized state management solution such as Zustand or Redux Toolkit could simplify managing shared real-time data across multiple components.

+4. Improved Error Handling and Monitoring
+Adding proper error boundaries, WebSocket failure handling, and logging would improve reliability and debugging in production environments.

+5. Unit and Integration Testing
+Additional test coverage using Jest and React Testing Library would ensure critical components such as hooks, WebSocket handlers, and UI components behave correctly under real-time updates.

+6. Enhanced UI/UX Features
+Additional user-friendly features could be added, such as price alerts, customizable watchlists, advanced chart indicators, and improved mobile interactions.

 ## Features Added
 -1. **Product List View** — Displayed the predefined list of symbols available from the server.
 For each symbol, subscribe to the ticker channel and show live data: symbol, last price, and 24h change.
 Include a way to search or filter products by name/symbol.
 2. **Product Detail View** — When a user selects a product, showing a detailed view with: